 Personal appearance is as vital to a child's educational outlook as any other policy we have listed.
 Grooming and dress reflect attitudes which have a direct relationship to learning.
 Attention should be given to every detail of a child's appearance.
 All clothing (uniform and dress down/up) should be neat, clean, modest and appropriately sized.
-All clothing (uniform and dress down/up) should be neat, clean, modest and appropriately sized.
-All clothing (uniform and dress down/up) should be reat, clean, modest and appropriately sized.
 All clothing (uniform and dress down/up) should be free from holes, tears, and excessive fading.
 This applies to all students in grades K-8.